Instant Pot Mexican Rice

 - Add the salt, chili powder, ground cumin, garlic powder, dried oregano, tomato sauce and rinsed rice.
 Stir.

-- Close the Instant Pot lid and turn the steam release valve to the sealing position.
+- Close the Instant Pot lid and move the steam release valve to the sealing position.
 Pressure cook on high pressure for 4 minutes.
 The Instant Pot will take about 15 minutes to reach pressure and then the cook time will begin counting down.

 - When the cook time ends, allow the pressure to release naturally for 15 minutes by leaving the Instant Pot alone.
-Then, carefully turn the steam release valve to the venting position to release any remaining steam.
+Then, carefully move the steam release valve to the venting position to release any remaining steam.
 Once the pin drops down, open the Instant Pot lid.

 Notes